-When a car hits you from behind in New York , you may suffer a whiplash injury, which is a common injury in this type of collision.
-Whiplash can affect your upper back, neck, and shoulders, preventing you from returning to work, and thereby affecting your ability to provide for your family, pay your rent/mortgage, and cover medical expenses.
+When a car hits you from behind in New York , you may experience whiplash, a common injury from this type of collision.
+Whiplash can affect your upper back, neck, and shoulders, preventing you from returning to work, and thereby affecting your ability to provide for your family, pay your rent/mortgage, and perform your usual activities of daily living.

 New York is a No-Fault State, So Your Insurance Company Will Cover Costs

 New York is a no-fault state, which means that your insurance company will directly pay to a provider (of medical services, for example) or reimburse you for your certain costs related to your accident, regardless of who caused it.

 Under New York’s no-fault system, your insurer will pay:

 - All medical costs, up to a $50,000. limit, unless you carry additional P.I.P. (personal injury protection) for treatment of injuries caused by the accident

 - Up to three years of lost wages, up to $2,000/month, if you are medically disabled as a result of injuries suffered in a car accident